jordan-ooka/jordan-ooka.github.io/projects/project-4.md

 We created this application as a team so we all had different parts in the creation of it.
 The parts that I added were the collection for club and the club admin page.

 <img class=" ui image" src="../images/admin2.png">

+You can view our code here <a href="https://github.com/uhcommunity/Community">Community</a>